EDS-Bioinformatics-Laboratory/ENCORE/ProjectDocumentation/0_README.md

-*As a general rule, documentation should be close to component that is described.
-For example, the documentation of the data should be in the \Data directory.
-However, (general) information can be placed in the sub-directories you find in \ProjectDocumentation*.
+*As a general rule, documentation should be close to component (e.g., data, code) that is described.
+For example, the documentation about the data should be in the \Data directory.
+However, more general information can be placed in the sub-directories in \ProjectDocumentation*.